syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays the **Spline Chart**.
+The following screenshot displays the **spline chart**:

 ![](Chart-Types_images/Chart-Types_img9.png)

-## Area Chart
+## Area chart

-**Area Chart** emphasizes the degree of change of values over a period of time.
-Instead of rendering data as discrete bars or columns, an area chart renders it in a continuous ebb-and-flow pattern as defined against the y-axis.
+The **area chart** emphasizes the degree of change of values over a period of time.
+Instead of rendering data as discrete bars or columns, the area chart renders the continuous ebb-and-flow pattern as defined against the Y-axis.

 {% highlight html %}